roura356a/csk/intl.en-US/Quick Start/Quick start.md

 -   **What can I do if I failed to create a cluster?**

     You can view the cluster logs for troubleshooting.
-For more information, see[Failed to create a Kubernetes cluster](https://www.alibabacloud.com/help/doc-detail/148453.htm).
+For more information, see [Failed to create a Kubernetes cluster](https://www.alibabacloud.com/help/doc-detail/148453.htm).

 -   **How do I access Kubernetes workloads over the Internet?**